FaizanKhalidMohsin/StatisticalGeneticsLeiSun_StatisticalComputation/README.md

 # StatisticalGeneticsLeiSun
-All introduction to Statistical Genetics Code and Material
+Introduction to Statistical Genetics Code and Material